Inclusive Materials

 "Transgender and Gender Non-Conforming Language in the K-12 Language Classroom"

-• Description: "Transgender and Gender Non-conforming Language in the K-12 Language Classroom," provides guidelines and best practices for educators seeking to include TGNC language in Russian, German, French, and Spanish in K-12 language classrooms.
+"Transgender and Gender Non-conforming Language in the K-12 Language Classroom," provides guidelines and best practices for educators seeking to include TGNC language in Russian, German, French, and Spanish in K-12 language classrooms.
+The Project Director will conduct interviews with local K-12 language educators teaching languages with grammatical gender to gain a better understanding of the practical needs and the limitations of teachers who want to incorporate TGNC language in their classrooms.

 “Interactive OER textbook for Levantine Arabic I and II”

-• Description: While Modern Standard Arabic is used in many written and more formal contexts, Levantine Arabic is often preferred for informal daily communication.
+While Modern Standard Arabic is used in many written and more formal contexts, Levantine Arabic is often preferred for informal daily communication.
 However, at present there are few free, accessible online resources for Levantine Arabic that include genuine cultural practices, products, and perspectives.
-The “Interactive OER Textbook for Levantine Arabic I & II” provides full curricula (including lesson plans, class materials, and assessment tools), made widely available as open educational resources (OERs).
+The “Interactive OER Textbook for Levantine Arabic I & II” provides full curricula (including lesson plans, class materials, and assessment tools), made widely available as open educational resources (OER).
+The inclusion of Levantine Arabic and Modern Standard Arabic will allow learners to develop a deeper transcultural and translingual competence.